Bowel Cancer Screening

 What Does The Participant Do In The FIT Test?

-Read and follow instructions presented in the kit.
+Read and follow the instructions presented in the kit.

-Collection of stool samples is achieved by adding a small plastic stick and placed in sample bottle.
+Collection of stool samples is achieved by adding a small plastic stick and placing it in a sample bottle.
 An image of the sample bottom is presented below.

 What Happens To Your Stool Sample?

-Poo is sent in these tubes to the laboratory to test if any blood in stools.
+Poo is sent in these tubes to the laboratory to test for any blood in the stool.

-Bowel screening programme every two years, age currently 54 to 74.
+Bowel screening programme every two years, for those aged 54 to 74.

 It will soon be offered to everyone aged 50 to 74, so you may be sent a home test kit now if you’re aged 50 or over.

-People over 75 years and over can also have a home kit if you’re aged 75 or over, but you need to call the bowel cancer screening helpline on 0800 707 6060 and ask for the test.
+People aged 75 or over can also have a home kit, but you need to call the bowel cancer screening helpline on 0800 707 6060 and ask for the test.

 Please visit the NHS Bowel Screening Programme website for further information: